How to Effectively Use User Agents for Web Scraping

 screencapture of user agent header in chrome devtools

-Each request made by the browser includes a set of headers values and one of them is the user agent.
+Each request made by the browser includes a set of headers, and one of them is the User-Agent string.

-We can use this user agent for small scale web scraping.
-Though, when scraping at scale we'll need more than one user agent string to prevent scraper identification and blocking.
+You can copy this user agent for small-scale web scraping.
+However, when scraping at scale, you'll need more than one user agent string to prevent scraper identification and blocking.

-To scale up, we need to collect a dataset of user agent strings and rotate them semi-randomly for the best scraping results.
+To scale up, we need to collect a large list of user agent strings and rotate them semi-randomly for the best scraping results.

-There are many online databases for user agent strings though in this example we'll scrape a list of user agents from useragentlist.net and rotate them using weighted randomization in Python.
+There are many online databases of user agent strings.
+In this example, we'll scrape a list of user agents from useragentlist.net and then use weighted randomization in Python to rotate through them.

 screencapture of useragentlist.net